Child 44 poster

 The inciting incident occurs at 15 minutes when The son of Leo's fellow officer Alexei is found dead on railway tracks.
 The death is officially ruled an accident, but the evidence suggests murder.
 Leo is forced to support the state's false narrative..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 33 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This illustrates the protagonist's commitment to Leo refuses to denounce Raisa as a traitor, choosing love and personal conviction over blind loyalty to the state.
+This reveals the protagonist's commitment to Leo refuses to denounce Raisa as a traitor, choosing love and personal conviction over blind loyalty to the state.
 This act of defiance gets them both exiled to a remote militia post in Volsk., moving from reaction to action.

 The Collapse moment at 99 minutes (72% through) represents the emotional nadir.
 Here, General Nesterov is killed by Vasili's men.
 Leo loses his partner and protector.
 The investigation appears to be shut down by state forces.
-Leo faces arrest and execution, seemingly unable to stop the killer or save himself., indicates the protagonist at their lowest point.
+Leo faces arrest and execution, seemingly unable to stop the killer or save himself., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 107 minutes initiates the final act resolution at 78% of the runtime.
 Leo identifies the killer as Anatoly Brodsky, a former war veteran teaching at a school.
 Understanding the killer's psychology and methods, Leo prepares for final confrontation, choosing truth over survival., demonstrating the transformation achieved throughout the journey.